 Institutional Review Board (IRB) Training.
 West Texas A&M University requires all individuals (faculty, staff, and students) conducting or participating in research projects that involve human subjects to complete training for the Protection of Human Subjects.

-The Center for Disease Control (CDC) has great information on diseases and conditions, health living, travelers' health, emergency preparedness, and more.
+The Centers for Disease Control and Prevention (CDC) has great information on diseases and conditions, health living, travelers' health, emergency preparedness, and more.

 The World Health Organization (WHO) also has great information on a number of different health topics, including disease outbreaks.
-You may want to check out their historical list of Global Alerts and Responses to disease outbreaks.
+You may want to check out Disease Outbreak News for the latest news on current disease outbreaks.